villish/vill.nixCats/README.md

 If you find LazyVim too cumbersome to use with Nix, consider alternative configurations: such as the one shown in the [example](../example) template using `lze`

-If you wish to keep using `lazy.nvim` creating your own config based on the [kickstart-nvim](../kickstart-nvim) template will work better as you will have more control over whether mason is used.
+If you wish to keep using `lazy.nvim` creating your own configuration based on the [kickstart-nvim](../kickstart-nvim) template will work better as you will have more control over whether mason is used.

 However, again, `lazy.nvim` is not recommended for use with other package managers, including nix.